datacommonsorg/docsite/api/python/stat_series.md

 {"2013":1439862,"2014":1447235,"2015":1451913,"2016":1456694,"2017":1461651,"2018":1468412,"2011":1421287,"2012":1431252}
 ```

-In next example, the parameter "observation=P3Y" overly constrains the request so the API
+In the next example, the parameter "observation=P3Y" overly constrains the request so the API
 throws ValueError:

 ```python